inesp/inesp.github.io/_posts/2025-07-23-blind-spots-in-code-part-II.md

 How many people are going to devote themselves to overcoming their reviewing biases?
 Very few, I'd say.

 Think about the junior on your team, who just doesn't yet have meaningful insights to contribute.
-And of your boss, who still sometimes medles in PRs, although he sohudn't.
+And of your boss, who still sometimes meddles in PRs, although he shouldn't.
 Or the new hire, who says they did it differently at his previous company, and low-key suggests it was better there.

 Reading about biases once won't make a difference.
 It takes continuous effort, constant self-reflection, and a genuine desire to improve.
 It is hard work to silence your opinionated ego. **Good reviewing is practically non-existent.** So maybe we shouldn't expect it from people.

-PRs might work for open source, where it solves an actual problem: who is decides what gets included into a library?
+PRs might work for open source, where it solves an actual problem: who decides what gets included into a library?

 In companies, however, each team generally owns one part of any repo.
 Gatekeeping with PRs is very much too late.
 The gatekeeping should have happened in meetings and instructions and planning stages.